-In Texas, especially for homes near the Gulf Coast, homeowners are all too aware of the threat posed by vicious windstorms and flooding.
+In Texas, especially for homes near the Gulf Coast, homeowners are all too aware of the threat by vicious windstorms and flooding.
 Hurricane season lasts from June 1st to November 30th, and even in the offseason, there are threats from severe thunderstorms, tornados, and hail.
 Not all of these disasters will qualify for FEMA assistance, and homeowners relying on this assistance will often be left restoring their loss out-of-pocket.

 Why It’s Dangerous to Rely on FEMA Disaster Assistance

-Homeowners waiting for FEMA to step in may be blindsided when it doesn’t happen.
+Homeowners waiting for FEMA to step in may have a hard time understanding why when it doesn’t happen.
 For starters, no disaster assistance can be issued without the President of the United States declaring the event a disaster, being affected by the disaster at your primary residence, being unable to restore the loss by other means, including other forms of assistance, and/or insurance, and other factors.
 FEMA’s disaster assistance may also not cover everything you need to be restored.
 The average flood insurance claim comes out to around $43,000, whereas the maximum FEMA payout is only $34,500.
 On top of everything, it could take a considerable amount of time to receive your relief.
 Studies have also shown that FEMA can misjudge its flood maps, with up to 75% of flood damage occurring in mislabeled locations that didn’t even reach the threshold for a 100-year flood.

 Hurricane Insurance Can Protect Your Home